 - Using specifically designed crafts and exercises to enhance performance

 - Intervention to prevent illness

 The Occupational Therapy program has received candidacy status by the Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association (acoteonline.org).
 The program is approved by the New York State Education Department.
-Graduates of the program are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification of Occupational Therapy (NBCOT).
+Graduates of the program are eligible to sit for the national certification examination for occupational therapists administered by the National Board for Certification of Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will qualify for certification as a registered occupational therapist.
-Most states also require licensure in order to practice; eligibility for state licenses are usually based on the results of the NBCOT examination, in addition to other requirements.
+Most states also require licensure in order to practice; eligibility for state licenses is usually based on the results of the NBCOT examination, in addition to other requirements.

 Accreditation Council for Occupational Therapy (ACOTE)

 Note: Applicants to the School of Health Professions should be aware that certain legal issues and/or convictions may preclude a student from being accepted by clerkships, internships, and/or fieldwork, and impact the student’s ability to complete the required program courses and qualify for graduation, certification, and/or licensure.